-Successful refinancing of debt in nine operational SPVs and proposed plan for up-streaming of cash flows from some of them: During the past two years, SIPL has successfully refinanced debt in nine of its operational SPVs.
-The same has led to substantial reduction in interest rate, staggered installment repayments utilizing its tail period and tie up of funds for the first major maintenance thereby resulting in self-sustainable operations of these SPVs.
+Financial flexibility of Sadbhav Group arising from good performance of operational SPVs of SIPL during FY18 and 9MFY19 marked by generation of cash surplus and up-streaming of it: During the past two years, SIPL has successfully refinanced debt in nine of its operational SPVs.
+The same has led to substantial reduction in interest rate, staggered installment repayments utilizing its tail period and tie up of funds for the first major maintenance thereby resulting in selfsustainable operations of these SPVs.
 Post refinancing, the average cost of debt in nine of its operational SPVs has reduced to around 9.27% per annum.
-Furthermore, sanctioned loan facilities of MBCNL has an option of top-up loan up to Rs.220 crore upon tie-up of consortium lenders and additional loan up to Rs.300 crore in three equal tranches upon achievement of targeted revenue for consecutive three months.
+Furthermore, there has been notable growth in toll collection of SPVs portfolio during FY18 and 9MFY19 due to growth in traffic in some of the stretches nearer to Golden Quadrilateral (GQ) and Haryana apart from hike in service fees by 18% with effect from April 2018 in MBCNL.
+The same has been reflected from steady increase in cash surplus (post debt servicing and stipulated reserve requirement) from operational SPVs during FY18 and 9MFY19 as against large cash deficit during FY17.
+Surplus cash generated in operational SPVs has been partly up streamed to meet funding requirement of Sadbhav group.
+Furthermore, sanctioned loan facilities of MBCNL has an option of top-up loan up to Rs.520 crore wherein Rs.150 crore has already been drawn till December 2018 and up streamed to SIPL while balance amount is eligible for disbursement in tranches upon debt syndication and achievement of targeted revenue for consecutive three months.
 This is expected to result in up-streaming of cash flow for SIPL which has been suitably factored in its credit risk assessment.
-Top up loan of Rs.
-150 crore has already been released by MBCNL till August 31, 2018.
-However, successful tie-up and disbursement of balance top-up debt in MBCNL and its up-streaming to SEL/SIPL within envisaged timelines will be crucial from the credit perspective in light of current challenging business environment.
+However, successful tie-up and disbursement of balance top-up debt in MBCNL and its up-streaming to SIPL within envisaged timelines will be crucial from the credit perspective in light of pending debt syndication for amount to be drawn and current challenging business environment.